jacopodonati/userscripts/README.md

 ## Sensible Instagram (last update 2020-05-21)

 Do you know another website that sucks?
 Instagram.
 Now, when you're not logged in and are scrolling through a profile, it will block everything with a hideous modal asking you to log in.
 I'm not, Instagram, get over it.
 This script removes the modal and re-enable scrolling.
-It will probably be the most updated script since the people working for Instagram are mad lads and like to chage CSS classes.
+It will probably be the most updated script since the people working for Instagram are mad lads and like to change CSS classes.